 - Treatment, storage, or disposal without a permit or in violation of a permit

 - Transporting hazardous waste without a manifest

 - Knowing alteration, destruction, or concealment of records

 Under statute 42 U.S.C.
 6928 (d) (2) (A) penalties of up to $50,000 per day per violation and/or five years of jail time may be incurred, with penalties are doubled for subsequent violations.

 In short, this is serious!
 Everyone can sympathize with the mismanagement of hazardous pharmaceutical waste, especially with the ongoing opioid epidemic.
 Let’s do our part.
 Engage with your site to properly segregate and dispose of your pharmaceutical waste.
-Daniel Health can assist with categorization, proper RCRA disposal, education, and tamper-proof non-hazardous pharm containers.
+Daniel Health can assist with pharmaceutical waste categorization, proper RCRA disposal, education, and tamper-proof non-hazardous pharmaceutical sharps containers.